Mouthfeel

-Mouthfeel refers to the physical sensations in the mouth caused by food or drink, making it distinct from taste.
+Texture refers to the physical sensations in the mouth caused by food or drink, making it distinct from taste.
 It is a fundamental sensory attribute which, along with taste and smell, determines the overall flavor of a food item.
-Mouthfeel is also sometimes referred to as texture.
+Texture is also sometimes referred to as mouthfeel.

 It is used in many areas related to the testing and evaluating of foodstuffs, such as wine-tasting and food rheology.
 It is evaluated from initial perception on the palate to first bite, through chewing to swallowing and aftertaste.
-In wine-tasting, for example, mouthfeel is usually used with a modifier (big, sweet, tannic, chewy, etc.) to the general sensation of the wine in the mouth.
+In wine-tasting, for example, texture is usually used with a modifier (big, sweet, tannic, chewy, etc.) to the general sensation of the wine in the mouth.
 Research indicates texture and mouthfeel can also influence satiety with the effect of viscosity most significant.

-Mouthfeel is often related to a product's water activity—hard or crisp products having lower water activities and soft products having intermediate to high water activities.
+Texture is often related to a product's water activity—hard or crisp products having lower water activities and soft products having intermediate to high water activities.